-Viral text claims baby carrots (aka cocktail carrots) sold in supermarkets pose a consumer health risk because they're processed in chlorine.
+According to this viral text, baby carrots (also known as cocktail carrots) pose a consumer health risk because they're processed in a chlorine solution.

 Description: Forwarded email / Viral text